AdelleMcateer/ADS-B-Ground-Station/README.md

   1090MHz bandpass filter
 -	1090MHz Desk Antenna - a 3dBi ADS-B 1090Mhz SMA Antenna with magnetic base

 # Integration and how it functions:
 RaspberryPi4 with PiAware installed connected to FlightAware's USB SDR ADS-B Receiver and 1090MHz Desk Antenna picks up ADS-B signals from aircraft in range.

 Raspberry Pi with a SenseHat and using a Python script displays a message: “Data Detection” when information is feeding from the PiAware URL endpoint.
 The script tests if there is JSON data available within the aircraft array.
-For demonstration and data visitation purposes a message is also displayed: “No data” when no data is available.
+For demonstration and data visualisation purposes a message is also displayed: “No data” when no data is available.

 Data is published to ThingSpeak and displayed on a public channel showing whether data was detected or not.

 If data is available an email notification is sent to my mail account using ThingHTTP, IFTTT and Webhooks.

-In both instance a tweet is also posted to Twitter using ThingTweet using reacts when certain conditions are met.
+In both instances a tweet is also posted to Twitter using ThingTweet using reacts, when certain conditions are met.
 If data is available “Plane data detected!” is posted to Twitter.
 If there is not data “No data available”.
 This is just for demonstration purposes and somewhat unnecessary.

 # Weather/Sensor Data
 The sensor data, humidity, temperature and pressure, is also published via MQTT to Thingspeak using the same script.
+If The CPU temperature goes over a certain level a react is also set up in ThingSpeak and sends a tweet via ThingTweet.

 Python Script:
 Python/writeEnvData.py